puppetlabs/pcp-specifications/pcp/uri.md

 `pcp://*/*`

-### Server addressing
+### Broker addressing

-A client may address the server it is currently correct to by using the short
+A client may address the broker it is currently correct to by using the short
 hand:

 `pcp:///server`